|

 Q: Why is physics important for understanding past disasters?

-A: Physics allows for the analysis of natural phenomena, such as earthquakes or volcanic eruptions, by providing predictive models and explanations of their mechanisms.
+A: Physics allows for the analysis of natural phenomena, such as earthquakes or volcanic eruptions, by providing predictive models and explanations for their mechanisms.

 Q: What natural disasters are analyzed through physics?